planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 ```

 !!!note "Planet SDK uses the API Key environment variable"
-    If you do create a `PL_API_KEY` environment variable, the SDK will use this value. `PL_API_KEY` overrides the value that was retrieved from the Planet server with a call to `planet auth value`.
-The initial `planet auth value` won’t be updated to reflect the new value.
+    If you do create a `PL_API_KEY` environment variable, the SDK will use this value. `PL_API_KEY` overrides the value that was retrieved using your Planet login with a call to `planet auth init`.
+The `planet auth value` call currently does not reflect that `PL_API_KEY` overrides the `auth init` value (this should be fixed in 2.0-beta.1 with [issue 643](https://github.com/planetlabs/planet-client-python/issues/643))

 ## Step 5: Search for Planet Imagery